shilpasy/citeseq_autoencoder/README.md

 # Integrative analysis of single-cell multi-omics data using deep learning

-The accompanying data and notebooks for my blog post "Integrative analysis of single-cell multi-omics data using deep learning": https://medium.com/@yuan_tian/integrative-analysis-of-single-cell-multi-omics-data-using-deep-learning-66a61a3448c5
+The accompanying notebooks for my blog post "Integrative analysis of single-cell multi-omics data using deep learning": https://medium.com/@yuan_tian/integrative-analysis-of-single-cell-multi-omics-data-using-deep-learning-66a61a3448c5

+The data can be downloaded at:  https://www.dropbox.com/sh/opxrude3s994lk8/AAAiWrZzFViksxKpYomlwqhEa?dl=0

 To run the clustering notebook, you will need to have R and the Seurat package installed by typing:  install.packages('Seurat') library(Seurat)

 To run the autoencoder notebook, you will need to have Python 3.6 or later and install Pytorch v1 and the fastai library by typing: